aathmakuri034/adk-notes-capture-dupe/docs/ChatInterface_Explanation.md

 - `isAgentSpeaking`: Boolean indicating if the agent is currently speaking.
 - `hasJobData`: Boolean indicating if jobs have been created during the current session.
 - `isStarted`: Boolean indicating if the assessment has been started.
+- `showJsonPreview`: Boolean controlling the display of the job preview modal.
+- `extractedJobJson`: Object containing the extracted job data for preview.
+- `isPaused`: Boolean indicating if the conversation is currently paused.

 ### Refs